cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

     service in Kubernetes.

-  + Fast channel is interprocess shared memory with commands sent over a blocking fifo to a supporting privileged thread.
+  + Fast channel is interprocess shared memory with commands sent over a blocking FIFO to a supporting privileged thread.
 This provides extremely fast batch operations especially when coupled to ioctl drivers or liburing.

-- Enable extention to support arbitrary hardware interfaces through the C++ IOGroup plugin infrastructure.
+- Enable extension to support arbitrary hardware interfaces through the C++ IOGroup plugin infrastructure.

 - Provide access to the service with bindings to C, C++, and Python (possibly